 - Is causing symptoms other than bleeding

-- Is in a part of the brain that treatment can be safely given
+- Is in a part of the brain that can safely receive treatment

 Medications can help manage symptoms such as seizures, headaches and back pain.

 The main treatment for AVM is surgery.
-Your doctor might recommend surgery if you're at a high risk of bleeding.
+Surgery might be recommended if there is a high risk of bleeding.
 The surgery might completely remove the AVM.
 This treatment is usually used when the AVM is in an area where surgeons can remove the AVM with little risk of causing significant damage to the brain tissues.

 Endovascular embolization is a type of surgery in which the surgeon threads a catheter through the arteries to the AVM.
 Then a substance is injected to close parts of the AVM to reduce the blood flow.
 This might also be done before brain surgery or radiosurgery to help reduce the risk of complications.